pipeedge/evals-explainability/ACADEMIC_PAPER_METHODOLOGY.md

-# LLM Explainability Framework: Academic Paper Methodology
+# MADE: Multi-dimensional Attention-based Diagnostic Framework

 ## 1. Introduction and Problem Statement

 The rapid advancement of Large Language Models (LLMs) has introduced unprecedented challenges in understanding and explaining model failures.
 Traditional black-box approaches to AI explainability fall short when applied to modern transformer-based architectures, particularly in scenarios involving complex reasoning, code generation, and factual consistency tasks.
-This paper presents a novel multi-dimensional explainability framework that addresses the critical need for comprehensive LLM failure analysis through attention-based interpretability, causal discovery, and stakeholder-aware recommendation systems.
+This paper presents MADE (Multi-dimensional Attention-based Diagnostic Framework), a novel explainability framework that addresses the critical need for comprehensive LLM failure analysis through attention-based interpretability, causal discovery, and stakeholder-aware recommendation systems.

 ### 1.1 Research Gap and Motivation